Healthlane-Technologies/Zango/Setup.md

 you can then run `docker compose up` from the project directory to start the project

+# Syncing Static Files

+You can sync static files by running `python manage.py collectstatic` from the project directory in the `<project>-app-1` container.
+Make sure to sync the static files before deploying

 # Deploy

 The necessary docker compose, nginx and gunicorn files to deploy your project are created in the project directory you can use it to deploy your apps easily